 This was the key finding of a study published in The Journal of the American Medical Association.

 A team of UHN researchers led by Drs.
-Shail Rawal and Angela Cheung, Senior Scientist at the Toronto General Hospital Research Institute, found that patients admitted for heart failure and chronic obstructive pulmonary disease (COPD) with limited English proficiency were more likely to be readmitted to the emergency department than those who were proficient in English.
+Shail Rawal, George Tomlinson and Angela Cheung, Senior Scientist at the Toronto General Hospital Research Institute, found that patients admitted for exacerbations of chronic diseases, such as heart failure and chronic obstructive pulmonary disease (COPD), with limited English proficiency were more likely to be readmitted to the emergency department than those who were proficient in English.

-Specifically, around 22% of those with limited English proficiency were readmitted to the emergency department within 30 days of discharge, while only 15% of those who were proficient in English were readmitted.
+Specifically, for heart failure patients, around 22% of those with limited English proficiency were readmitted to the emergency department within 30 days of discharge, while only 15% of those who were proficient in English were readmitted.
 The study included over 9000 patients that were admitted for chronic conditions at the Toronto General Hospital or the Toronto Western Hospital.

-While previous findings have found that English proficiency does not affect hospital readmission rates for patients admitted for hip fracture, pneumonia or acute heart attack, the current study reveals that this may not be the case for all diseases.
+While previous findings have found that English proficiency does not affect hospital readmission rates for patients admitted for acute conditions such as hip fracture, pneumonia or acute heart attack, the current study reveals that this may not be the case for all diseases.

 “The demands on patients with chronic heart failure and COPD are high.
 Upon discharge, they are required to follow detailed instructions, manage medication regimens and oversee transitions in their care between different providers,” says Dr. Cheung “Chronic heart failure and COPD may be more communication sensitive than other conditions that have simpler treatment plans.”